-We can’t stress enough how important it is to have a veteran videographer who knows how to use professional-grade, high-definition cameras, and there’s a big difference between simply owning the equipment and actually knowing how to properly use it.
-Modern cameras don’t always look like clunky, old-fashioned beta cams that news crews run around using, instead, they’re generally based off some sort of a digital single lens reflex camera body (like professional still cameras), and as a general rule, the more cameras you get, the more dynamic your production will be.
+We can’t stress enough how important it is to have a veteran videographer who knows how to use professional-grade, high-definition cameras.
+Yet, there’s a big difference between simply owning the equipment and actually knowing how to properly use it.
+Modern cameras don’t always look like clunky, old-fashioned beta cams that news crews run around using.
+Instead, they’re generally based off some sort of a digital single lens reflex camera body (like professional still cameras).
+As a general rule, the more cameras you get, the more dynamic your production will be.

 Video pro tip: Stick to solid colors (earth tones work especially well) for your wardrobe on shoot days.
 Complex patterns and stripes can produce a crawling effect from the camera’s sensor that distract from the speaker’s message.